 When working across global markets, language is also a common metadata field to use.
-Chances are documents will be created in the company’s determined language and then shared with local/regional teams to translate into other languages or dialects.
+Chances are documents will be created in the company’s determined language and then shared with local and regional teams to translate into other languages or dialects.
 Sorting documents by key data points like language, version, and category makes it much easier to find assets — especially within global organizations.

-Leveraging specific video-centric metadata fields in a DAM system ensures teams can quickly find, share, and publish video files.
+Leveraging specific video-centric metadata fields ensures teams can quickly find, share, and publish video files.
 Start with video type (e.g., customer interviews, marketing, and training) to narrow the search options.
-Then identify fields that will allow users to filter further — for example, by which editing program was used to create the video.
+Then identify fields that will allow users to filter further — for example, by the editing program used to create the video.